lambda-fairy/honk/learn/index.markdown

     *** Exception: beepDo: permission denied (Operation not permitted)

-This is because under Linux, presumably to stop randoms from messing with your computer, only the root user can control the PC speaker.
+This is because under Linux, for security reasons, only the root user can control the PC speaker.

 To fix this problem, just run it under `sudo`.
 For example, you would run the above example like so: